 On the other hand, Pinterest ads are pins that have been multiplied.
 They have been placed in front of hundreds of thousands of your ideal clients (if your setup was correct), and they’ve pinned them.
-Now, even when you turn the ad spend off, you’re still going to get return on what you paid for, because those ads are now multiplied everywhere and that one of the most fantastic things about Pinterest: the ads become organic traffic.
+Now, even when you turn the ad spend off, you’re still going to get a return on what you paid for, because those ads are now multiplied everywhere and one of the most fantastic things about Pinterest: the ads become organic traffic.
 Those pins are still out there, still moving around just like they would organically.

 I love getting the weekly email from Pinterest that tells me hundreds of thousands of people saw your ads and you’re not even paying for ads anymore.
 How’s that for like return on your investment?